Thomas Jefferson and education: Libraries

-Virginia legislature

 Notes on the State of Virginia

 In 1780 Jefferson as governor received numerous questions about Virginia, posed to him by François Barbé-Marbois, then Secretary of the French delegation in Philadelphia, the temporary capital of the united colonies, who intended to gather pertinent data on the American colonies.
 Jefferson's responses to Marbois' "Queries" would become known as Notes on the State of Virginia (1785).
 Scientifically trained, Jefferson was a member of the American Philosophical Society, which had been founded in Philadelphia in 1743.
 He had extensive knowledge of western lands from Virginia to Illinois.
 In a course of 5 years, Jefferson enthusiastically devoted his intellectual energy to the book; he included a discussion of contemporary scientific knowledge, and Virginia's history, politics, and ethnography.
 Jefferson was aided by Thomas Walker, George R. Clark, and U.S. geographer Thomas Hutchins.
 The book was first published in France in 1785 and in England in 1787.

 It has been ranked as the most important American book published before 1800.
 The book is Jefferson's vigorous and often eloquent argument about the nature of the good society, which he believed was incarnated by Virginia.
 In it he expressed his beliefs in the separation of church and state, constitutional government, checks and balances, and individual liberty.
 He also compiled extensive data about the state's natural resources and economy.